Rwanda's Agricultural Transformation

 Drinks and networking

-A report summarising key findings, recommendations, and proposed actions will be published after the event.
+A report summarising key findings, recommendations, and proposed actions will be published soon.

 Network News